Islam in Ethiopia: History

-During the 19th century, Emperor Tewodros II (r.1855-1868) demanded that his Muslim subjects convert to Christianity or leave his empire.
-Some Muslims converted due to coercion and those who didn't moved to the western parts of the Gojjam near Sudan where they continued practicing Islam.
-Emperor Tewodros II successor, Emperor Yohannes IV (r.1872-1889) continued to coerce Muslims into converting to achieve religious uniformity by ordering them to be baptized within three years.
+During the 19th century, Emperor Tewodros II (r.
+1855–1868) demanded that his Muslim subjects convert to Christianity or leave his empire.
+Some Muslims converted due to coercion; non-converts moved to the western parts of the Gojjam, near Sudan, where they continued practicing Islam.
+Tewodros' successor, Emperor Yohannes IV (r.
+1872–1889) continued to coerce Muslims into converting to achieve religious uniformity by ordering them to be baptized within three years.

 Islam developed more rapidly in the eastern part of the Horn region, particularly among the Somali and Harari.
-This was challenged by the mostly Christian northern people of Abyssinia, including Amhara, Tigray and north western Oromo.
-However the north and northeastern expansion of the Oromo, who practiced mainstream traditional Waaqa, affected the growth of Islam in its early days.
+This was challenged by the mostly Christian northern people of Abyssinia, including Amhara, Tigray and north-western Oromo.
+However, the north and northeastern expansion of the Oromo, who practiced mainstream traditional Waaqa, affected the growth of Islam in its early days.
 Historian Ulrich Braukamper says, "the expansion of the non-Muslim Oromo people during subsequent centuries mostly eliminated Islam in those areas."
-However, following the centralization of some Oromo communities, some of them adopted Islam and today constitutes over 50% of their population.
+However, following the centralization of some Oromo communities, some of them adopted Islam and today constitute over 50% of their population.

 In the 16th century, Muslims from the Adal Sultanate embarked on a Conquest of Abyssinia (Futuh al-Habash) under the command of Ahmad ibn Ibrahim al-Ghazi (referred to as Gragn Mohammed or "Mohammed the left-handed" in Amharic).

 Under the former Emperor Haile Selassie, Muslim communities could bring matters of personal and family law and inheritance before Islamic courts; many did so and probably continued to do so under the revolutionary regime.
 However, many Muslims dealt with such matters in terms of customary law.
 For example, the Somali and other pastoralists tended not to follow the requirement that daughters inherit half as much property as sons, particularly when livestock was at issue.
 In parts of Eritrea, the tendency to treat land as the corporate property of a descent group (lineage or clan) precluded following the Islamic principle of division of property among one's heirs.